payampiray/cbm_power/README.md

 # cbm_power

-Computational Behavioral/Brain Modeling (CBM) Library for Power Analysis and Sample-Size Optimization for Computational Studies.
+Computational Behavioral/Brain Modeling (CBM) Library for power analysis and sample-size optimization for computational studies.

 ## Overview

 `cbm_power` is a Python package for estimating statistical power and optimizing sample sizes in computational modeling studies.
 It provides tools for simulation-based power estimation and automated sample-size optimization.
 It implements the method described in this study:
 Piray Payam, Addressing low statistical power in computational modeling studies in psychology and neuroscience, 2025, Nature Human Behaviour.

 ## Installation